The Department of Music

 most recent addition to Las Vegas’s attractions is the High Roller, a London

-Eye-style Ferris wheel that offers great views of the city.
+Eye-style Ferris wheel that offers great views of the city word for free.

 Vegas has numerous traditional and outlet malls; some are attractions in and of

 themselves, such as the Forum Shops at Caesar’s Palace, which hilariously creates